contiv-experimental/volplugin/README.md

 1. Run the suite: `make run`.
 1. SSH into the host: `make ssh`.
-1. Upload tenant information: `volcli tenant upload tenant1 < /testdata/intent1.json`
+1. Upload policy information: `volcli policy upload policy1 < /testdata/ceph/policy1.json`
-1. Add a docker volume with `pool/name` syntax:
+1. Add a docker volume with `policy/name` syntax:
-  * `docker volume create -d volplugin --name tenant1/foo`
+  * `docker volume create -d volplugin --name policy1/foo`
 1. Run a container with the volume attached:
-  * `docker run -it -v tenant1/foo:/mnt ubuntu bash`
+  * `docker run -it -v policy1/foo:/mnt ubuntu bash`
 1. You should have a volume mounted at `/mnt`, pointing at a `/dev/rbd#` device.
 Exit the shell to unmount the device.